Q: You used to require the GRE to apply, but I don't see that on the application anymore. What gives?

 Q: What is the deadline to apply?

-A: The application deadline is in early to mid-January.
-Please check back soon for the 2019 deadline.
+A: The application deadline is January 15 for the following fall.

 Q: When are admission decisions sent out?